saaymeen/bib-parser/README.md

 pages=pages # Pages will be placed into <pages>range</pages>

 [xml]
-author=text # Author will be put into the document as test # The only type supported for PDF currently
+author=text # Author will be put into the document as text # The only type supported for PDF currently
 ```

 For further configuration options, please see the [example .ini file](./test/data/style.ini).